 Donations and fundraising

 Oxfam America relies almost entirely on funding from individual donors, foundations, and corporations.
 We are fortunate to have hundreds of thousands of supporters, many of whom give every month or year.
-Oxfam America operates efficiently and always aims to minimize administrative costs.
-In 2013, 79 percent of our expenditures went directly to program support—well above the standard recommended by CharityWatch, one of the leading charity-rating organizations in the US.
+Oxfam America operates efficiently and always aims to minimize administrative costs, and is committed to transparency.
+In 2017, 77 percent of our expenditures went directly to program support—well above the standard recommended by CharityWatch, one of the leading charity-rating organizations in the US.
 At least 90 percent of funds designated by individual donors for humanitarian emergencies directly support our responses for those emergencies.
 We strive to exceed or maintain these standards each year.

 Our most recent annual reports, as well as additional financial information, are available in the Financial Information section of our website.